hyalen-caldeira/inauth/README.md

 Technical Information
 =====================
  * You should have Java 8, Maven and Git installed.
- * Execute `OrdersApplication.java` to start the server.
- * The server will be started on `8088` port.
  * The sample data has been pre-loaded so that the new `Search API` can be tested.
 Please refer to `data-h2.sql`.

 Tech Stack